cocos/cocos-docs/en/getting-started/dashboard.md

 When you hover your mouse over the article of a recently opened project, the available operations on this article will appear:

-- Click **Open** and open this project in Cocos Creator editor
+- Click **Open** to open this project in Cocos Creator editor
-- Click **Close** and remove this project from the list of recently opened projects.
+- Click **Close** to remove this project from the list of recently opened projects.
 This operation will not delete the actual project folder.

 Also, when you click or hover over a project, you can see the path of this project in the status bar underneath the Dashboard.